 Students who place into AEIS writing classes are strongly advised by the Composition Department to finish their AEIS writing requirements BEFORE taking Writing 121.
 AEIS writing classes help students become familiar with the basic conventions of American academic writing.
 Developing these skills in AEIS courses allows students to be more successful in Composition courses and avoid having to retake them.
 121 transfer credit does NOT exempt students from taking AEIS writing classes.

-Note: AEIS classes are regular University credit-bearing classes that are paid from University tuition, not tuition paid directly to the AEI.
+Note: AEIS classes are paid with University tuition, not tuition paid directly to the AEI.
 The AEI does not charge the students for this service.